Katherine Hannan: The intrepid nurse who battled the deadliest flu pandemic in history

 For Johnson & Johnson employees, Our Credo is more than just a company mission statement—it’s a way of life.
 And even before the guiding document was crafted in 1943, employees personified its commitment to put the needs and well-being of the people we serve first.

-For the latest installment in our Historic J&J Heroes series spotlighting the impressive feats of past employees, we're featuring Katherine Hannan, an employee who took Johnson & Johnson’s commitment to well-being to heart and put her nursing skills to use on the front lines during World War I.
+For Women’s History Month, we’re featuring Katherine Hannan, an employee who took Johnson & Johnson’s commitment to well-being to heart and put her nursing skills to use on the front lines during World War I.

 Her role at Johnson & Johnson …